Electrical Engineer - Transmission Planning (OH, PA, WV)

 - May be required to travel throughout the FE system and to other industry related activities.

-- Bachelor’s of Science degree in Electrical Engineering (BSEE) from an ABET accredited institution is required.
-In lieu of a degree, a Bachelor of Science in Electronics Engineering Technology or Electrical Engineering, and a Professional Engineer’s (PE) License is required.
+- Bachelor of Science degree in Electrical Engineering (BSEE) from an ABET accredited institution is required.
+Acceptable alternatives are: (1) a Professional Engineer’s (PE) License (2) a Bachelor’s degree in Electrical Engineering or technical field of study (non-ABET) plus an advanced degree in Electrical Engineering from a university with an ABET accredited Bachelor’s program OR In lieu of a BSEE degree, (1) a Bachelor of Science in Electronics Engineering Technology or Electrical Engineering, and (2) a Professional Engineer’s (PE) License is required.

 - A Fundamentals of Engineering (FE) Certificate or Professional Engineer’s (PE) License is preferred.